edgeimpulse/aws_workshop/1_HardwareSetup/HardwareSetupEC2.md

+## Setup and Configuration for Ubuntu-based EC2 instance

 ### Create Ubuntu EC2 Instance

 AWS EC2 instances can be used to simulate edge devices when edge device hardware isn't available.